PhoXinuS/PhoXinuS/README.md

 ### Oh, Hello there👋
-I'm just a curious enthusiast looking forward to learn something new
+I'm just a curious university student looking forward to learn something new
 My name is Piotrek and I'm 19, good to know you :D

 💬 Prefered Languages: